bitmaker-internal/screencastr/README.md

 # Screencastr

-This is a Thor task that uses [`ffmpeg`](https://www.ffmpeg.org/) to transcode screencasts and upload them to S3 automatically.
+This is a Thor CLI that uses [`ffmpeg`](https://www.ffmpeg.org/) to transcode screencasts and upload them to S3 automatically.

 Ideally this task will kick off automatically when a new video file is dropped into a watched folder.

 ## Prerequisites

-You'll need to install the following cli tools on the system that you're running this task on:
+You'll need to install the following CLI tools on the system that you're running this task on:

 + ffmpeg (`brew install ffmpeg`)